gabeweng/gabeweng.github.io/_posts/2020-10-21-visual-regex.md

     ![](/images/regex-question-mark-clarify.png){:.align-center}

-    For example, let's say we want to match both the word "sound" and "sound" where "s" is optional.
+    For example, let's say we want to match both the word "sound" and "sounds" where "s" is optional.
 Then, we can use the `?` quantifier that matches if a character repeats 0 or 1 times.
     ![](/images/regex-question-mark-example.png){:.align-center}

 - **one or more times**: `+`